Family Values in the Quran

 What is the importance of family in the Quran?

 The Quran views family as the foundational unit of society and a sacred institution ordained by Allah.
-It emphasizes love, mercy, and mutual respect within marriage, and commands profound respect for parents and strong kinship ties.
+It emphasizes love, mercy, mutual rights, and the preservation of strong family bonds.

 What are the beliefs of family in Islam?